DylanCheetah/reactive-calculator/README.md

 3. build the frontend again
 4. navigate to http://localhost:8000 in your web browser and you should see the finished calculator:

+## Phase 7: Add App Icon
+For the last phase of this tutorial, we will add an application icon.
+The application icon will be displayed on the browser tab and in the favorites list for our web app.
+To add an application icon to a web app, simply draw an icon with software such as GIMP and save it as `public/favicon.ico` within the project folder.
+Our calculator app is now complete.